HE-Arc/lenspector/README.md

 * Copy the `.env.example` file to `.env`
 * Run `php artisan key:generate`

-Do not forget to give access to the project to the http user so that it can access project cache directory.
+Do not forget to give access to the project to the http user so that it can access project `bootstrap/cache` and `storage` directories.
 You can use `setfacl` to achieve this task.